stevenharman/git_tracker/README.md

 # GitTracker

-`GitTracker`, or `git-tracker`, is a Git hook that will scan your current branch number looking for something it recognizes as a [Pivotal Tracker][pt] story number.
+*GitTracker*, or *git-tracker*, is a Git hook that will scan your current branch number looking for something it recognizes as a [Pivotal Tracker][pt] story number.
 If it finds one, it will automagically add it, in the [special format][pt-format], to your commit message.

 ## Installation

 You need to get the `git-tracker` executable on your system.
-Options:

 ### RubyGems